What is a Kava Bar? Explained | feel free

 Made from the ground root of a pepper shrub (Piper methysticum), kava - also known as kava kava - originated from the South Pacific Islands including Polynesia, Melanesia, and Vanuatu.[1]

 Traditionally, kava was prepared by pulverizing the roots into a pale brown powder using coral.
 Once ground, the root powder was mixed with hot water and consumed as bitter tea or tonic.
-Drinking kava has been a ceremonious practice across South Pacific Island cultures, holding profound cultural significance in fostering community, connection, and relaxation.
+Having kava has been a ceremonious practice across South Pacific Island cultures, holding profound cultural significance in fostering community, connection, and relaxation.

 What does kava taste like?
 Kava’s flavor can be described as bitter, but the taste of kava can change depending on which kava product you try.